Introducing Molly : The Tracker Dog

 Dr Claire Guest CEO of Medical Detection Dogs said: "When Colin approached us about a Cat Detection dog and explained the huge distress that is caused to both the cat and the owner when cats become lost, I was sure that with our expertise we could help.
 Molly was a rescue dog, on her third home due to her strong working disposition making her an unsuitable family pet.
 We could see she was very intelligent and following several months' scent discrimination training she can now use her nose to 'detect' a specific individual cat.
 Molly underlines the amazing adaptability of dogs to channel their incredible sense of smell and by training dogs with specialist skills such as Molly we can boost our fundraising to train more dogs to save human lives and in Molly's case help save cats lives too!"

-Molly has proved to be 100 per cent reliable in trials and in 2017 helped to reunite 38 owners with their missing cats and has already recovered five cats in 2018.
+Molly has proved to be 100 percent reliable in trials and over the last two years has helped to reunite 76 owners with their missing cats.